Apollo GraphQL Tutorial

 Now you’re going to learn how to create your first GraphQL integration with React!
-For this tutorial, we’ll be using the public Star Wars API for GraphQL.
+For this Apollo GraphQL Tutorial, we’ll be using the public Star Wars API for GraphQL.

 Setting up the project